pryv/dev-site/source/getting-started.md

 }
 ```

--  use **high-frequency series** to collect a high volume of data.
-This data structure, described in the [**corresponding section**](http://api.pryv.com/reference/#data-structure-high-frequency-series) is used for high frequency data to resolve issues with data density.
+-  **high-frequency series** that can be used to collect a high volume of data.
+This data structure, described in the [**corresponding section**](http://api.pryv.com/reference/#data-structure-high-frequency-series), is used for high frequency data to resolve issues with data density.
 In our example, it can be used for the smartwatch A to collect GPS position in real-time of the athlete.
 ![HF](/assets/images/getting-started/hf_example.png)

-More information on HF series is provided in the [**API reference**](/reference-preview/#hf-series)
 This data will have the type `position/wgs84` :

 ```json